ABOUT :: FAQs

 A The Campaign quickly built out a broader cultural and historical mission that included the bridge-naming project but that was organized around a variety of efforts — research, education, advocacy — to honor the life and advance the full legacy of Emperor Norton.

 On the second Sunday of December 2013, at the historic House of Shields bar, we instituted the First Annual Tannenbaum Toast — a holiday party to celebrate the legend that credits Emperor Norton with calling for the great Christmas Tree that is raised in Union Square every year.
 We later learned that he didn’t.
 No matter!
-We've returned to The House of Shields for holiday Toasts every second Sunday of December since, and we look forward to hosting the Eighth Annual Tannenbaum Toast there in 2020.
+We returned to The House of Shields for holiday Toasts every second Sunday of December through 2019, and we look forward to hosting another live Tannenbaum Toast there soon.

 In 2014, the first calendar year after the Campaign launched in September 2013, we spent much of our time laying the groundwork to incorporate as a nonprofit — which we did in October 2014.